What is TB?

-The Department is concerned about the affects of TB on the industry for several reasons.
-First, there is a zoonotic risk for individuals consuming raw milk and raw milk products from TB–infected animals.
-Second, there is concern about the establishment of infection in a wide host range including free–ranging wild species.
-Additionally, infection with Bovine TB reduces production in affected cattle and imposes trade restrictions.
+The Department is concerned about the effects of TB on the industry for several reasons.
+First, there is a zoonotic risk for individuals consuming raw milk and raw milk products from TB-infected animals.
+Second, infection with bovine TB compromises the health and reduces production in affected cattle; the presence of bovine TB can also result in trade restrictions.
+Additionally, there is concern about the establishment of infection in a wide host range including free-ranging wild species.
 While the risk of humans contracting bovine TB is extremely low, positive cases in the state’s cattle herd can negatively affect consumer confidence in milk and beef products.
-It is important for consumers and public health officials to understand that the TB bacteria is killed when meat is cooked and milk is pasteurized—steps that provide a final barrier to protect public health.
+It is important for consumers and public health officials to understand that the TB bacteria is killed when meat is cooked and milk is pasteurized, steps that provide a final barrier to protect public health.
 More...

 CDFA's objectives for the bovine tuberculosis program are to:

 - Work in partnership with United States Department of Agriculture and industry to fully recognize their roles and responsibilities in disease control and prevention.